abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 potential during this time for getting caught up, being busy, resentful, or excited.

-Yesterday when some of us were walking around with Tan Ṭhitābho in the morning, we saw so many new *kuṭis* and the new workshop which were all were built over the last couple of years since I departed.
-These were things that Luang Por Pasanno, myself, and others would fantasize about.
-*It’d be a nice place to have a kuṭi there, or we could do this here, or maybe we should put the workshop there.* Many of these things have suddenly become a reality.
+Yesterday, when some of us were walking around with Tan Ṭhitābho in the morning, we saw many new *kuṭis* and the new workshop which were all built over the last couple of years since I departed.
+These were things that Luang Por Pasanno, myself, and others would fantasize about. *It’d be a nice place to have a kuṭi there, or we could do this here, or maybe we should put the workshop there.* Many of these things have suddenly become a reality.
 Of course, these physical changes took place slowly and steadily over time.
 So much has evolved since June 1st, 1996 when I, along with Anagārika Tom, now Ajahn Karuṇadhammo, Debbie, and a gang of others rolled up to the newly purchased property.
 On that very first evening, once we’d cleaned up the house, set up the domed tents that we’d be living in, gotten ourselves sorted and settled, I remember thinking, *Now the monastery is complete, now it is done.*

 With those words, I was taking a leaf out of Luang Por Liem’s book.
-I remember when preparations were underway for Luang Por Chah’s funeral, and a *cetiya* for his cremation was under construction.
+I remember when preparations were underway for Luang Por Chah’s funeral, and a *cetiya*, a religious monument, for his cremation was under construction.
 A whole new eating hall, road system, water towers, and more than 630 toilets were all under construction simultaneously.
 During that time, there was someone who was touring the monastery and saw all these different construction projects.
 He was quite amazed and bewildered.
 He then saw Luang Por Liem, who was running the whole show and had just come down off of the roof of a large building with a welding torch in hand.
 The man said to Luang Por, “This is incredible, this is amazing, there’s so much happening here.
 I bet you’ll be really glad when it’s finished.”
-And Luang Por Liem responded, in his inimitable Luang Por Liem way, “I finish it every day.”
+And Luang Por Liem responded in his inimitable Luang Por Liem way, “I finish it every day.”
 That is a very simple observation, but coming from Luang Por Liem, it’s not merely a nice thing to say.
 It’s not just sophistry; it’s the actuality.
 Yes, we have bare girders here and wet concrete over there and so many pits for the concrete rings to go in under all of these toilets, and they are all sitting out there in heaps.
 But it’s completely finished, just as it is.
 This is what it is, right now.

 When there’s a lot of activity going on—going from here to there, finding this and taking it over there, picking up these gas bottles and